AnjaneyuluChinni/voice-assistant/README.md

 # Voice Assistant Project

 ## Description
 This project is a voice assistant built using Flask, which allows users to interact with it through text input.
-It can perform various tasks such as greeting users, providing the current time and date, fetching weather information, and searching for information on Wikipedia.
+It can perform various tasks such as greeting users, providing the current time and date, fetching weather information, and searching for information on Wikipedia

 ## Features
 - Greeting users